 And just a little drunk!

-- Mr. Burns is said to have stolen Christmas in 1986.
+- In "The Old Man and the Lisa", Mr. Burns is said to have stolen Christmas from 1981-1985.

 - A less direct example is Bowser in the Super Mario World Christmas episode.

-- There was one short TV parody called "How the Grinchy-Poo Stole Christmas!" from the South Park episode, "Merry Christmas, Charlie Manson!"
-Also some characters from the episodes "Cartmanland" and "Woodland Critter Christmas" parody some "lines" they borrowed from ''How the Grinch Stole Christmas!"
+- There was one short TV parody called "How the Grinchy-Poo Stole Christmas!" from the South Park episode "Merry Christmas, Charlie Manson!"
+Also, some characters from the episodes "Cartmanland" and "Woodland Critter Christmas" parody some "lines" they borrowed from ''How the Grinch Stole Christmas!"